How to Open a Cannabis Dispensary in Michigan

 Michigan legalized medical cannabis in 2008 with the passage of the Michigan Medical Marihuana Act.
 This program allowed professional caregivers and patients to grow twelve cannabis plants on their properties.

-Eight years later, the state expanded this program, allowing residents to set up dispensaries and sell to MMJ patients, i.e., restricted to medical use only.
+Eight years later, the state expanded this program, allowing residents to set up dispensaries and sell to MMJ (medical marijuana) patients, i.e., restricted to medical use only.

-Soon after, the state legalized adult-use cannabis with the Michigan Regulation and Taxation of Marihuana Act in 2018 after a vote.
-This legalization made Michigan the 10th US state and the first Midwest state to legalize recreational cannabis usage.
+Soon after, the state legalized adult-use cannabis with the Michigan Regulation and Taxation of Marihuana Act in 2018 after a decisive victory at the polls.
+This legalization made Michigan the 10th U.S. state and the first Midwest state to legalize recreational cannabis usage.

 The Act also established a financial framework for marijuana sales, adding a 10% excise tax to Michigan’s 6% sales tax.
 Cannabis sellers started selling to the general public in December 2019 after the legalization took effect in December 2018.